Dodgemaster1/AiCodeReview/README.md

 # AiCodeReview

 ## Description
-This tool can help automate the process of reviewing coding assignments by leveraging GoogleAI API for code analysis and the GitHub API for repository access
+This tool with simple frontend component can help automate the process of reviewing coding assignments by leveraging GoogleAI API for code analysis and the GitHub API for repository access

 ## Features